shakfu/chuck-max/README.md

 - [ ] Flesh out API (add all messages).
 Learn from the miniAudicle code.

-- [ ] Package chugins and scripts in a self-contained signed and notarized external bundle
+- [ ] Package externlla,s chugins, scripts and patchers in a self-contained signed and notarized Max package

 - ...